dsegura95/edunext_challange/README.md

 When receiving an IPN message through a POST request, in addition to being stored, the necessary information is extracted and sent to the customer API through a PUT request that was implemented in the app that contains it.
 Then when received by the customer API, the information to be updated is obtained and changed in the database.

+The payment API was tested, 5 cases were generated and approved.
+In general, the cases tested were:

++ Test 1: Verify if the payment_status is not Completed, the account is changed to 'free'
++ Test 2: Verify a customer's account change to 'premium'
++ Test 3: Verify only the change of the last payment day on a 'premium' to 'premium payment'
++ Test 4: Verify a bad request when sending the IPN message without one of the required fields
++ Test 5: Verify a customer's account change to 'basic'

 ---

 [^1]: